Clean Electricity Investment Tax Credits for Your Home

 What other incentives could I use to help me accomplish my goals?

-There will be new grants and loans available beginning in late 2024 for low- to moderate-income homeowners through the Greenhouse Gas Reduction Fund and Solar for All programs.
+There will be new loans available beginning in late 2024 through the Greenhouse Gas Reduction Fund and grants or loans available to low-income homeowners in mid- to late-2025 through the Solar for All program.

 Check the Database of State Incentives for Renewables & Efficiency (DSIRE) for additional incentives that may be offered by your state, local government, or utility, as well as important federal, state, and local policies.
 For questions regarding DSIRE, contact Justin Lindemann (NC Clean Energy Technology Center) at jplindem@ncsu.edu.